In Search for an Optimal Authenticated Byzantine Agreement: Asymptotically optimal optimistic Byzantine Agreement

-\paragraph{Communication complexity.} Note that the number of messages sent among honest parties in an LBV instance is $O(n) = O(t)$.
-In addition, since signatures are not accumulated -- leaders use threshold signatures -- each massage contains a constant number of words, and thus the total communication cost of an LBV instance is $O(t)$ words.
+\textbf{Communication complexity.} Note that the number of messages sent among honest parties in an LBV instance is $O(n) = O(t)$.
+In addition, since signatures are not accumulated -- leaders use threshold signatures -- each message contains a constant number of words, and thus the total communication cost of an LBV instance is $O(t)$ words.

-\subsubsection{Sequential composition of LBVs.}
+\subsubsection{Sequential composition of LBVs}

-As mentioned above, our optimistic byzantine agreement protocol is built on top of the linear LBV building block.
-The synchronous and the asynchronous parts of the protocol use different approaches, but at the end they both sequentially compose LBVs - the synchronous part of the protocol determines the composition in advance, whereas the asynchronous part chooses what instances are part of the composition in retrospect.
+As mentioned above, our optimistic Byzantine agreement protocol is built on top of the LBV building blocks.
+The synchronous and the asynchronous parts of the protocol use different approaches, but they both sequentially compose LBVs - the synchronous part of the protocol determines the composition in advance, whereas the asynchronous part chooses what instances are part of the composition in retrospect.

 In a nutshell, a sequential composition of LBVs operates as follows: parties start an LBV instance by invoking $\mathsf{startView}$ and at some later time (depends on the approach) invoke $\mathsf{wedgeView}$ and update their local states with the returned values.
-Then, they exchange messages to propagate information (e.g., up-to-date keys or commit certificates), update their local states again and start the next LBV.
-We claim that a high-level agreement protocol that sequentially composes several linear LBV instances and maintains the local state in Algorithm~\ref{alg:state} has the following properties:
+Then, they exchange messages to propagate information (e.g., up-to-date keys or commit certificates), update their local states again and start the next LBV (via $\mathsf{startView}$ invocation).
+We claim that an agreement protocol that sequentially composes LBV instances and maintains the local state in Algorithm~\ref{alg:state} has the following properties:

 \begin{itemize}

 \item Agreement: all commit certificates in all LBV instances have the same value.

 \item Conditional progress: for every LBV instance, if the leader is honest, all honest parties invoke \emph{startView}, and all messages among honest parties are delivered before some honest party invokes \emph{wedgeView}, then all honest parties get a commit certificate.